As a part of a regimen containing trastuzumab + capecitabine

 MODIFYING THE TUKYSA DOSE1

-Reduce TUKYSA in increments of 50 mg to manage adverse reaction
+Reduce TUKYSA in increments of 50 mg to manage adverse reactions

 Recommended starting dose